Microsoft-TrainingKits/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 	_Retrieving the virtual machine images_

 	> **Note:** _The list of available image files is displayed.
-In this task, we will use a command that will get us the name of the latest Windows Server 2012 image available._
+In this task, you will use a command to retrieve the name of the latest Windows Server 2012 image available._

 1. In the PowerShell ISE window, type or copy the following commands.

-	> **Note:** Make sure to replace NNNN in the $svcname variable below with a new name to create a new hosted service.
+	> **Note:** Make sure to replace [YOUR-SERVICE-NAME] in the $svcname variable below with a new name to create a new hosted service.
 Additionally, replace the *AdminUsername* parameter placeholder with a username of your choice.

 	````PowerShell
 	# Defines image name